 How to Grow Crown Imperial Plants

 As with other fritillaria bulbs, crown imperial fritillaria should be planted in autumn for mid-spring blooms.
-At four inches wide, crown imperial bulbs are unusually large.
+At 4 inches (10 cm.) wide, crown imperial bulbs are unusually large.
 They are also prone to rot, so make sure to plant them in very well-drained soil.
 Grainy sand or perlite are good materials to plant into.

-Start the bulbs on their sides to further reduce risk of rot.
-Bury them five inches deep in the autumn in an area that will receive full sun in the spring.
-At full maturity, the plants will spread to 8-12 inches wide.
+Start the bulbs on their sides to further reduce the risk of rot.
+Bury them 5 inches (12 cm.) deep in the autumn in an area that will receive full sun in the spring.
+At full maturity, the plants will spread 8 to 12 inches (20.5-30.5 cm.) wide.